New Student Orientation

 What is New Student Orientation?

-New Student Orientation prepares new and transfer students for the upcoming school year.
-Consider NSO the starting point.
-New Student Orientation works to acquaint new and transfer students to campus, services and information to help you get ready for a successful school year.
+New Student Orientation (NSO) prepares new and transfer students for your collegiate experience at Coppin State University.
+Consider NSO your starting point.
+New Student Orientation works to acquaint new and transfer students to campus, services, and information that prepares you for a successful school year.

-For all incoming students, your first step as you take flight as a CSU Eagle is to complete mandatory online orientation.
+For all incoming students, your first step as you take flight as a CSU Eagle is to register and attend mandatory New Student Orientation.

 First-Time, First Year Students

-During the one-day summer orientation event (SOAR) you’ll be able to meet other new students, review/adjust your schedule for first semester of classes, handle other business items and learn about all the resources available to help make your Coppin experience the best possible.
-(Exceptions may be made for out-of-area & international students).
+During the one-day summer orientation event you’ll be able to meet other new students, review/adjust your schedule for first semester of classes, handle other business items and learn about all the resources available to help make your Coppin experience the greatest possible.

-In the event, you have been pre-registered and you no longer wish to attend Coppin State University, it is imperative that you inform the University in writing as soon as possible and in advance of the semester start date for which you no longer plan to attend.
-Contact the Office of Admissions (Admissions@coppin.edu) & the Office of Records & Registration (Registrar@coppin.edu) immediately to initiate your disenrollment.
+In the event you no longer wish to attend Coppin State University, it is imperative that you inform the University in writing as soon as possible, no later than January 15, 2024.
+Email the Office of Admissions (firstname.lastname@example.org) and the Office of Records & Registration (email@example.com) to initiate your disenrollment.

 F-1 International Students